patrickcd/fluvial-www/src/pages/consultants.md

 days_since(request_sent) > 10 and status == 'pending'
 ```

 You control the business logic.
 Your team writes the rules.
-No waiting for vendor customization.
+No waiting for vendor customisation.

 ### 3. Assessment Capabilities That Scale